United States Capitol rotunda: Other statuary and artifacts

 In addition to the National Statuary Hall Collection and the memorial statuary, there are a number of other pieces in the Rotunda.
 Next to the south entrance, opposite the statue of George Washington, is a bronze statue of Thomas Jefferson with the Declaration of Independence.
 Sculpted by David d'Angers, it was donated by Uriah P. Levy and is the only work of art in the Capitol given by a private donor.

 At the west entrance, are marble statues of General Ulysses S. Grant and President Abraham Lincoln.
 The Lincoln statue was a commissioned by Congress and designed by Vinnie Ream.
 The statue of Grant was sculpted by Franklin Simmons and was a gift to Congress by the Grand Army of the Republic.

 Lying in state and honor

 Thaddeus Stevens lying in state on August 13, 1868.
 The plaster statue of Abraham Lincoln behind the casket is credited to Henry Jackson Ellicott.

-General John J. Pershing saluting the casket of the Unknown Soldier of World War I on November 9, 1921.
+General John J. Pershing saluting the Tomb of the Unknown Soldier of World War I on November 9, 1921.

 Vice President Dick Cheney and members of Congress view the lying in state of Gerald Ford on December 30, 2006.